charmarr/charmarr-meta/adr/interfaces/adr-007-vpn-gateway.md

 ### Library Structure

-The `vpn-gateway` interface is implemented in **vpn-k8s-lib**, a separate Python package.
-This separation allows:
+The `vpn-gateway` interface is implemented in **charmarr-vpn**, a package within the charmarr-lib monorepo.
+This design:

+* Provides consistent packaging with other Charmarr libraries (charmarr-core, charmarr-testing)
-* gluetun-k8s charm (or future alternatives) to implement the provider side
+* Allows gluetun-k8s charm (or future alternatives) to implement the provider side
-* Any charm needing VPN egress to use the requirer side
+* Enables any charm needing VPN egress to use the requirer side
-* Independent versioning from Charmarr-specific interfaces
+* Maintains clean separation of VPN functionality from core interfaces
-* Reuse beyond the Charmarr ecosystem
+* Still allows reuse beyond the Charmarr ecosystem

-**vpn-k8s-lib provides:**
+**charmarr-vpn provides:**

 * `VPNGatewayProvider` - for VPN gateway charms
   - Patches gateway charm's StatefulSet with pod-gateway gateway containers